When do these courses run?

 What is Silver Sailors?

-This course is for people aged around 65 or over.
+This course is for people of retirement age.
 It is set at a cheaper rate to get local people on the water and keep them there.

 I have never done it before, is this ok?